 First-year students and sophomore (see definition below) students that are outside of a 30-mile radius must live on campus.
 If they are inside the 30 mile radius they must be living with a parent or legal guardian.
 Juniors and Seniors are not required to live on-campus but are highly encouraged because of the known educational and social benefits associated with students who remain on-campus.

-For the purpose of Housing Sign-Up, the Office of Residence Life, Housing and Event Services classifies “students” as the following:
+For the purpose of Housing Sign-Up, the Office of Residence Life and Housing classifies “students” as the following:

 - First-year Students: those students who have completed less than two full semesters living on a college campus.